lvlrSajjad/ignite-boilerplate-andross-typescript/README.md

    `` react-native start --reset-cache ``

 ## :file_folder: Folder Structure

-    Attention : some files and folders are just for example and you can remove them when ever you want

     App  < Almost All Functional Files And Codes are in this folder